 On the tax controversy and tax litigation side, Mr. August has substantial experience in representing clients before the internal Revenue Service and other tax authorities, including trials before the United States Tax Court , the Court of Federal Claims, federal district court and the Eleventh Circuit Court of Appeals on a variety of tax matters.
 He has frequently worked with client’s other business and tax advisors, as special tax counsel, in addressing one or more matters of concern that already have or may in the future may be challenged by the Internal Revenue Service.
 He has also been frequently involved in pre-indictment criminal tax investigations arising out of an audit or referral to the Criminal Investigation Divisions of the IRS and has worked with criminal defense counsel in such cases.

 Mr. August is a frequent speaker and author on federal tax matters on a variety of topics including, international joint ventures, mergers and acquisitions of privately owned companies by private equity firms, foreign tax credits, the attorney-client privilege and work product doctrine in tax controversies and trials, the use of defective entities in tax planning, partnership formations, cost-sharing arrangements, ASC 740-10 (FIN 48) and UTP issues, and other subjects.
 He is a frequent moderator and speaker for the American Law Institute as well as the New York University Institute on Federal Taxation.
 For over a dozen years he has chaired the Closely-Held Business Program for the Annual NYU Institute on Federal Taxation and has served as Program Chair of the NYU Annual Fed.
 Tax.
 Institute on two occasions.
 He has served as the Program Chair for the past 10 years of the New York University Institute on Federal Wealth Taxation.
 He also Chaired the First and Second Annual Wallace-Lyon National Graduate Tax Law Workshops of the NYU School of Law Master's in Taxation Program.
-He has lectured at other national and regional programs sponsored by the American Bar Association, American Law Institute, the University of Miami's Phillip E. Heckerling Institute on Estate Planning, the Southern California Tax Institute and, as a visiting professor on corporate income taxation at the Graduate Tax Program of the University of Florida School of Law.
+He has lectured at other national and regional programs sponsored by the American Bar Association, American Law Institute, the University of Miami's Phillip E. Heckerling Institute on Estate Planning, the Southern California Tax Institute, as a visiting professor on corporate income taxation at the Graduate Tax Program of the University of Florida School of Law, and as a guest lecturer at the University of Pennsylvania Law School and the University of Pittsburgh School of Law.

 Prior to joining the Firm, from May 2005 until May, 2015, Mr. August was a partner and the Co-Chair of the Taxation and Wealth Planning Department of Fox Rothschild LLP, a 22 office, full service law firm.
 He also was the Chair of the Tax Opinions Committee.
 While at Fox Rothschild LLP, he spent the majority of his time working out of the firm's Philadelphia office and also worked out of the West Palm Beach office.
 Prior to joining Fox Rothschild LLP, Mr. August was the majority shareholder in the tax law firm of August, Kulunas, Dawson & Siegel, P.A., West Palm Beach, Florida, which he started in 1988 after serving as Co-Chair of the Tax Department of the Miami based firm of Steel Hector & Davis.